Skip to main content

 Global composite insurance rate change – by region

-• Property rates declined by 6% globally, with rate movement varying by region.
-The US and Pacific regions experienced the largest decreases, at -9%; while the UK declined 6% and all other regions experienced low single-digit declines.
+• Property rates declined by 8% globally, with rate movement varying by region.
+The Pacific region experienced the largest decreases, at 14%.
+All other regions declined between 3% and 9%.

-• Casualty rates increased 4% globally, led by an 8% increase in the US, driven largely by excess/umbrella rates.
-Other regions varied between 2% increases and 2% decreases.
+• Casualty rates increased by 3% globally, led by an 8% increase in the US.
+Other regions varied between 1% increases and 7% decreases.

-• Financial and professional lines rates decreased 6% globally, declining in every region, including by 10% in the UK and Pacific.
+• Financial and professional lines rates decreased by 5% globally, declining in every region.

-• Cyber insurance rates declined 6%, with declines seen in every region, including 10% in Europe.
+• Cyber insurance rates decreased by 6%, with declines seen in every region, including 12% in Europe and 11% in Latin America and the Caribbean and the UK.

 Our rates reflect the segment mix of Marsh’s client portfolio.